-While volunteers cannot deduct the value of the services they provide, deductions are available when a taxpayer:
+While deductions for nonprofit volunteers do not include the value of the services they provide, deductions are available when a taxpayer:

 - Donates money or property directly to the charitable organization